 - Without a project, you will always use the global default environment; you may see incorrect completions or errors if the files are meant for a different version of Python.

 - To run the file, you must right-click in the editor and select "Start with Debugging" or "Start without Debugging" (the F5 keyboard shortcuts are disabled).
-This will use your global default environment; in a project you can select the environment to use.
+This will use your global default environment; in a project you can select the

 To quickly create a project from a directory of existing code, see